Philadelphia Phillies: End of an era (2012–2018)

-Building a winning team (2019–2022)
+Return to success (2019–present)

 In 2019, the Phillies signed right fielder and designated hitter Bryce Harper to a 13-year, $330 million contract.

 The Phillies intended to start targeting valuable free agents as soon as the 2018 season was over.
-Owner John Middleton said they were willing to "spend stupid money".
-During the off-season, the Phillies signed Andrew McCutchen, David Robertson, and made the splash of the offseason by signing Bryce Harper to a 13-year, $330 million deal, taking him away from the division rival Washington Nationals.
-The team also made many trades, including trading for the Mariners' shortstop Jean Segura and the Marlins' catcher J.T.
+Owner John Middleton publicly stated the team was willing to "spend stupid money".
+During the offseason, the Phillies signed outfielder Andrew McCutchen and reliver David Robertson, but their most significant move was signing star outfielder Bryce Harper to a 13-year, $330 million deal, an MLB record at the time.
+The team also made several trades, including trading for shortstop Jean Segura and the catcher J.T.
 Realmuto.
-The Phillies got off to a hot start the first two months, going 33–22 but collapsed from there.
-They were eliminated from the playoffs on September 24 in the first game of a day-night double-header against Harper's former team and the eventual World Series champions, the Nationals, on their way to finishing with a record of 81–81.
-Owner John Middleton fired Manager Gabe Kapler on October 10, 2019, after ten days of intense deliberations with insiders and outsiders alike.
+The Phillies got off to a hot start the first two months with a record of 33–22, but regressed from there, finishing with a record of 81–81.
+After the season, manager Gabe Kapler was fired and replaced by Joe Girardi.